okterok/manager-readme/README.md

 I am here for you, and as such strive to make time to help so please ask!

 ### Communication
 I will keep my Slack on while I'm working.
 I will try and put it in Do Not Disturb when I'm in meetings, but might forget.
 Please feel free to send me a message whenever something comes up and know I'll respond when I next can.
 Emails and Google Docs for larger conversations are also welcome :).
-I'll be setting up a Slack channel for everyone who reports to me, and that can be a good way to communicate with the whole team.

 ### 1-1s
 I’ll be meeting with you on a regular cadence to discuss pretty much whatever you’d like.
-To help me schedule these please let me know if you’d prefer:
+Some ideas of things we could talk about include:
-* Day of the week
+* Struggles / fun things which have happened over the week at work
-* Time of Day such as morning or afternoon
+* Where you'd like to grow your career, knowledge base, skillset
+* How you're doing in your current squad / project / pieces of code
+* Things you're looking forward to / dreading
+* Personal goals (such as riding your bike more, remembering to take breaks, learning to knit, etc)

+If you feel stuck on what to talk about, let me know and I can bring some topics (I have a cool deck of potential questions).

 You and I will be sharing a Google doc, private to both of us, where you can drop in things you'd like to talk about.
 Please ping me in Slack for more urgent matters, but for longer-term things, this can help us keep track of goals, ideas, woes and triumphs.